 The packet delivery ratio is the ratio of the total number of packets received by the destination node to the total number of packets sent by the source node.

-In Fig \ref{fig:LSGO-PDR}, when shadowing is considered in the simulation, the packet delivery ratio decreases for all number of nodes.
-This is presumably due to the decrease in the number of candidate nodes for relaying due to the radio attenuation caused by shadowing.
+In Fig \ref{fig:LSGO-PDR}, when shadowing is considered in the simulation, the packet delivery ratio decreases for all nodes.
+This is presumably due to the decrease in the number of candidate nodes for relaying owing to the radio attenuation caused by shadowing.

 \begin{figure}[!ht]